ayltai/MacOS-Developers-Excuses/README.md

 0. Install [CocoaPods](https://cocoapods.org)
 1. Run `pod install`
 2. Open `DevExcuses.xcworkspace` in Xcode
-3. Build both SecurityCamera and DevExcuses projects
+3. Build DevExcuses projects
+4. Optionally build SecurityCamera project if you want to use the camera of your MacBook to record videos for security reason
+5. Right-click in your Xcode Project Navigator > DevExcuses > Products > Developer Excuses.saver
+6. Select "Open with External Editor"